Different use cases for jOOQ

 - Convenient query execution through an improved API for result fetching (see the chapters about the various types of data fetching)

 - SQL dialect abstraction and SQL clause emulation to improve cross-database compatibility and to enable missing features in simpler databases (see the chapter about SQL dialects)

 - SQL logging and debugging using jOOQ as an integral part of your development process (see the chapters about logging)

-Effectively, jOOQ was originally designed to replace any other database abstraction framework short of the ones handling connection pooling and transaction management (see also the credits for other database abstraction libraries)
+Effectively, jOOQ was originally designed to replace any other database abstraction framework short of the ones handling connection pooling (and more sophisticated transaction management)

 ... but open source is community-driven.
 And the community has shown various ways of using jOOQ that diverge from its original intent.
 Some use cases encountered are: